aiven/aiven-docs/docs/integrations/rsyslog.md

 Rsyslog is a standard integration so you can use it with any external system.
-We have collected some examples of how to integrate with popular third party platforms to get you started quickly.
+We have collected some examples of how to integrate with popular third party platforms to get you started.

 :::note
 All integrations can be configured using the Aiven Console or the Aiven